Efficient and Compact Representations of Some Non-Canonical Prefix-Free Codes: Introduction

-In Section~\ref{sec:alphabetic} we show how, given a probability distribution over the alphabet, we can store a nearly optimal alphabetic prefix-free code in \(o (\sigma)\) bits such that we can encode and decode any character in constant time.
-We note that we can still use our construction even if the codewords must be assigned to the characters according to some non-trivial permutation of the alphabet, but then we must store that permutation such that we can evaluate and invert it quickly.
+In Section~\ref{sec:alphabetic} we show how, given a probability distribution, we can store an optimal alphabetic prefix-free code in $\Oh{\sigma \log L}$ bits such that we can encode and decode any codeword of length $\ell$ in $\Oh{\min (\ell, \log L)}$ time.
+This time decreases to $\Oh{\log \ell}$ if we use $\Oh{2^{L^\epsilon}}$ additional bits, for any constant $\epsilon>0$.
+We then show in Section~\ref{sec:alphabetic2} how to store a nearly optimal alphabetic prefix-free code in \(o (\sigma)\) bits such that we can encode and decode in constant time.
+These, and all of our results, hold in the word-RAM model.

-In Section~\ref{sec:matrices} we consider another kind of non-canonical prefix-free code, which Claude, Navarro, and Ord\'o\~nez~\cite{CNO15} introduced recently to reduce the space usage of their wavelet matrices.
-(Wavelet matrices are alternatives to wavelet trees \cite{GGV03,Nav14} that are more space efficient when the alphabet is large.)
-They showed how to build an optimal prefix-free code such that the codewords' lengths are non-decreasing when they are arranged such that their reverses are in lexicographic order.
-They represent the code in $\Oh{\sigma L}$ bits, and encode and decode a codeword of length $\ell$ in time $\Oh{\ell}$.
-We show how to store such a code in $\Oh{\sigma \log L}$ bits, and still encode and decode any character in $\Oh{\ell}$ time.
-We also show that, by using $\Oh{\sigma \log L + 2^{\epsilon L}}$ bits, where $\epsilon$ is any positive constant, we can encode and decode any character in constant time when $L$ is at most a constant times the size of a machine word.
+In Section~\ref{sec:matrices} we consider the optimal prefix-free codes used for wavelet matrices \cite{CNO15}.
+We show how to store such a code in $\Oh{\sigma \log L}$ bits and still encode and decode any symbol in $\Oh{\ell}$ time.
+We also show that, using $\Oh{2^{\epsilon L}}$ further bits, we can encode and decode in constant time.
 Our first variant is simple enough to be implementable.
-We show experimentally that it uses 23--30 times less space than a classical implementation, at the price of being 10--21 times slower at encoding and 11--30 at decoding.
+Our experiments show that on large alphabets it uses 20--30 times less space than a classical implementation, at the price of being 10--20 times slower at encoding and 10--30 at decoding.

+An early version of this paper appeared in {\em Proc.
+SPIRE 2016} \cite{SPIRE16}.
+This extended version includes much more detailed explanations as well as new results for fast encoding and decoding of optimal alphabetic codes (Section~\ref{sec:alphabetic}).